 Dime n’ Jewelry

-Surprise someone with a dime n’ necklace, a dime n’ ring or a pair of dime n’ earrings.
-This gift is easy to pull off.
-Just super glue a dime to an inexpensive necklace, ring or pair of earrings, and you’re done.
+Surprise someone with a dime n’ necklace, a dime n’ ring, or a pair of dime n’ earrings.
+This "diamond" gift is easy to pull off.
+Just super glue a dime to an inexpensive necklace, ring or pair of earrings, and you are done.
 Try the dollar store for cheap jewelry options.
 They even sell super glue.

 If you want to make this gift seem even fancier, tuck it inside a nice jewelry box.